-An Indian rickshaw puts you right at the bottom of the Indian road hierarchy thus giving you perfect opportunity to see India from the gutter according to the Adventurists who run the Rickshaw Run.
-They go on to state, a rickshaw is barely fit for the purpose of a brief journey across town.
-It’s only when you hit the open road or indeed off-road that the beauty of these vehicles becomes apparent.
-Nothing of the design of these noisy tripods is with comfort, safety or reliability in mind.
+An India auto rickshaw puts you right at the bottom of the Indian road hierarchy, thus giving you the perfect opportunity to see India from the gutter, according to the Adventurists who run the Rickshaw Run.
+They go on to state that a rickshaw is barely fit for the purpose of a brief journey across town.
+It’s only when you hit the open road or, indeed, off-road that the beauty of these vehicles becomes apparent.
+Nothing in the design of these noisy tripods has comfort, safety, or reliability in mind.

 Name: Joey – but she’s a girl named Joey…one badass 3-wheeled punk girl.